 “It’s been an eye-opening experience”: One science student’s summer in Japan

-McMaster PhD student Jason Au is spending the summer in Japan taking part in a unique fellowship that allows him to work on a project with Japanese researchers, while providing him with opportunities to explore and experience Japanese culture.
+McMaster PhD student Jason Au explores the coastline of Wakayama, Japan, on his day off.
+Au is in Japan taking part in a unique fellowship that allows him to work on a project with Japanese researchers, while providing him with opportunities to explore and experience Japanese culture.

 July 13, 2017

 As a PhD student in McMaster’s Department of Kinesiology, Jason Au is used to spending his summers in the lab but this year, he’s receiving a very different kind of education.